boolpath/eventerface/README.md

 });
 ```

-However, not all events and interactions in the real world happen between parties that know each other or each other's names (or variables), so a different approach is needed in order to enable decoupled interactions such as conversations between strangers, which are possible because there is a namespace that carries voice events between them: the air.
+However, not all events and interactions in the real world happen between parties that know each other or each other's names (or variables), so a different approach is needed in order to enable decoupled interactions such as conversations between strangers, which are possible in the real world because there is a namespace that carries voice events between them: the air.

+### Dealing with events, not event emitters

 Using Eventerface, the previous conversation can be written in such a way that it doesn't matter if the parties know each other or not, because the events are emitted into a namespace (e.g. air) using the namespace's event emitter, not the other parties' emitters: